SynrgStudio/quicksnap/README.md

-* New: You can change the snap target type using hotkeys: 1: Vertices/curve points, 2:Edge centers, 3:Face centers, O: Origins
+* New: You can change the snap target type using hotkeys: 1 or V: Vertices/curve points, 2 or E: Edge centers, 3 or F: Face centers, O: Origins
 * New: An icon close to the mouse let you know the current snap target type.
 (You can have it always visible, fade after a few seconds, or completely disabled)

     ![hotkey-icon](https://user-images.githubusercontent.com/35562774/199265091-24b63cdf-780b-4aa1-847c-cfb486469356.gif)